learn-co-curriculum/dsc-probability-mass-function/README.md

 Let's work through a brief example calculating the PMF for a discrete random variable!

-You have previously seen that a **probability** is a number in the range [0,1] that is calculated as *frequency expressed as a fraction of the sample size.* This means that, in order to convert and random variable's frequency into a probability, we need to perform the following steps:
+You have previously seen that a **probability** is a number in the range [0,1] that is calculated as the *frequency expressed as a fraction of the sample size.* This means that, in order to convert any random variable's frequency into a probability, we need to perform the following steps:

-* Get the frequency of each possible value in the dataset
+* Get the frequency of every possible value in the dataset
 * Divide the frequency of each value by the total number of values (length of dataset)
 * Get the probability for each value